Free Comic Book Day: Reception

+The first Free Comic Book Day (and organizer Joe Field) was given a Lulu of the Year award in 2003 by Friends of Lulu, an organization dedicated to increasing the participation of girls and women in the comics industry.

 According to organizers, in the 2010s each year's event brought about one million people to comic shops and gave away about five million comics.
 Marc Nix of IGN called FCBD a "wonderful comic nerd holiday" and F. Andrew Taylor of the Las Vegas Review-Journal said it was like "a combination of Christmas, Halloween and Burning Man" to fans.
 Scott Thill of Wired wrote that "Free culture has rarely paid off so handsomely, for fans or publishers."
 Diamond Comics reported that media coverage of the 2014 event was equivalent to $3.2 million in publicity.

 There have been criticisms of the focus on the event, questioning whether centering promotions at comic book shops is the best way to reach new comic book readers.
 Other criticisms center around the selection of titles and their cost to retailers.
 Many retailers only order the titles they know are marketable at their stores, and are reluctant to invest in promoting titles they cannot sell for the rest of the year.
 This results in the promotion of the same titles that customers are already reading instead of exposing them to new titles.
 The number of titles has also caused concern for some retail staff and journalists, who find it challenging to gain familiarity with all 50 to 60 titles to make recommendations.